orginalbusta/DSC209_FINAL_PROJECT/README.md

 ## Project Overview

-**Echoes of History** is a stunning, interactive data visualization that chronicles 60 years of global development through World Bank indicators.
-This prototype features cutting-edge animations, modern design aesthetics, and advanced visualization techniques to tell the story of human progress across 250+ countries from 1960 to 2020.
+**Echoes of History** is an interactive data story that chronicles 60 years of global development through World Bank indicators.
+The core question we explore is: **did the world become more equal in health or in wealth?**
+Using a coordinated set of visualizations, we show how poorer countries often caught up in **life expectancy** much faster than in **GDP per capita**, with special attention to contrasts between the “West” and the rest of the world, and to the development paths of India and China.

 ## ✨ Features

 ### Advanced Visualizations
-1. **Animated Particle Background** - Dynamic particle network with connected nodes creating an immersive atmosphere
+1. **Animated Particle Background** – Dynamic particle network with connected nodes creating an immersive atmosphere.
+2. **Scrollytelling Timeline (Journey Through Time)** – Scroll-driven line chart that now shows **regional GDP per capita** plus **two population‑weighted life expectancy lines** (West vs Rest), highlighting when health and wealth move together or diverge.
-2. **Stream Graph** - Flowing area chart showing regional GDP evolution over 7 decades with smooth animations
+3. **Stream Graph** – Flowing stacked area chart showing how regional GDP shares evolve over 7 decades.
-3. **Racing Bar Chart** - Play/pause animated bar chart racing through time, showing top 10 countries
+4. **Racing Bar Chart** – Play/pause animated bar chart of the **top 10 countries** with a metric switcher (Total GDP, Population, Life Expectancy) and a year slider.
-4. **Interactive Scrollytelling Timeline** - Narrative journey through 7 decades (1960-2020) with animated line charts
-5. **Choropleth World Map** - Geographic visualization with color encoding (ready for Mapbox integration)
-6. **Bubble Chart** - Multi-dimensional scatter plot with animated transitions
-7. **Radar Chart** - Multi-indicator comparison across countries
+5. **Choropleth World Map** – Mapbox‑powered country‑level map with an **indicator dropdown (GDP per capita vs Life Expectancy)**, an animated year slider, and stable, interpretable color scales and legends.
+6. **Bubble Chart – Wealth, Health & Population** – Animated scatter plot of GDP per capita vs life expectancy with bubble size for population and a time slider/animation to show convergence in health vs persistent gaps in wealth.
+7. **Radar Chart** – Time‑slider‑driven radar chart comparing multiple indicators (GDP per capita, life expectancy, population) for five countries (US, Germany, Brazil, Bangladesh, Thailand).
-8. **Trajectory Visualization** - Connected scatter plot showing development paths
+8. **Trajectory Visualization** – Connected scatter plot of GDP per capita vs life expectancy over time for a mix of European and Global South countries, showing different development paths.
+9. **India & China Focus** – Dedicated trajectory view just for India and China, illustrating how large, early gains in life expectancy precede or accompany later surges in income.
+10. **Global Gains Summary (West vs Rest)** – Paired bar chart comparing aggregate gains in **GDP per capita** and **life expectancy** from the 1960s to today for Western countries vs the rest of the world.

 ### Visual Design
 - **Glitch Effect Hero** - Eye-catching animated title with digital glitch aesthetics